Communities for All Ages

 - Including a Communities for All Ages section on each agenda item presented to the Governing Body.

-- Adding additional seating to Johnson Drive Park, including a picnic table that accommodates a wheelchair.
+- Adding additional seating to our parks, including a picnic tables that accommodates a wheelchair and benches with arm rests that assist in standing.

 - Holding regular meetings between City staff and residents of Mission Square and The Welstone at Mission Crossing, local independent living communities for older adults.